NISRA

 5. Iteration

-Based on the usability testing, the following design solution was implemented to improve the accessibility and usability of the NISRA website:
+Based on the usability testing, the following design solution was implemented:

 image

-1. Made form validation messages clearer and more user-friendly.
+1. Improved form validation messages to be more user-friendly.

 image